David Wu: Law career

 Wu served as a clerk for a federal judge.

 In 1984, he joined the Miller Nash law firm.
 In 1988, he co-founded the law firm of Cohen & Wu.
 The firm focused on representing clients in Oregon's high-tech development sector, centered on "Silicon Forest."

 U.S. Congressman

 Elections

 Wu was first elected to the U.S. House of Representatives in 1998, succeeding Democrat Elizabeth Furse.
 He narrowly defeated Republican Molly Bordonaro by a little over 7,100 votes.
 He won re-election in 2000, defeating state senator Charles Starr in the November election with 58% of the vote to 39% for Starr.
-Redistricting after the 2000 census made the 1st considerably more Democratic, notably by adding a small portion of Multnomah County.
+Redistricting after the 2000 census made the 1st considerably more Democratic, notably by pushing the district further into Portland.
+The 1st had long included the portion of Portland in Washington County, but the new map pushed it into Multnomah County, taking in almost all of the city west of the Williamette River.

 Wu won re-election in 2004 over Republican Goli Ameri; in 2006 over Oregon state representative Derrick Kitts and two minor party candidates; and in 2008 with no Republican candidate running, he captured 72% of the vote to win a sixth term over four minor party candidates.
 He faced his most difficult reelection test in 2010, defeating Republican challenger Rob Cornilles with 54% of the vote.